CAST-Extend/com.castsoftware.aip.datamart/README.md

 > During Datamart execution, the Dashboards are slowing down

-This may appear if the number of ```JOBS``` plus the number of concurrent users exceed the maximum size of the connection pool.
+This may appear if the number of ```JOBS``` plus the number of concurrent users exceed the maximum size of the database connection pool on REST API side.
-You must take care to not exhaust the Database server connection pool on the REST API side.
+You must take care to not exhaust the number of Database server connections.
 In other words, you may need to decrease the number of ```JOBS``` or increase the size of the connection pool:

-For example:
-Let's keep 10 connections for concurrent users + 10 for Datamart:
+For example: Let's keep 10 connections for concurrent users + 10 for Datamart:
 - For REST API 2.X:
 ```
 restapi.datasource[0].maximumPoolSize=20